anthonyadade/Chess/README.md

 1. Click on the green 'Code' button, then 'Download ZIP'.
 2. Extract the file to any folder.
 3. Open the folder.
-4. While in the folder, type 'cmd' in the title bar (where the filepath is displayed) of the file explorer.
+4. While in the folder, type 'cmd' in the title bar (where the file path is displayed) of the file explorer.
-5. Press enter, which will open command prompt.
+5. Press enter, which will open the command prompt.
 6. If python is not installed, type 'python' in the command prompt and press enter.
 You can download it in the window that opens.
 7. In the command prompt, type 'python main.py' and press enter.